FOMED CHARITY

 Queenie Bligh's neighbours don't approve when she agrees to take in Jamaican lodgers, but with her husband, Bernard, not back from the war, she has little choice in the matter.

-ny Jamaican men who joined the RAF to fight Hitler.
+Gilbert Joseph was one of the many Jamaican men who joined the RAF to fight Hitler.
 But when he returns to England as a civilian he doesn't receive the welcome he was expecting, and it's desperation that drives him to knock at Queenie's door.
 Gilbert's wife Hortense, who for years has longed for a better life in England, soon joins him.
 But London is far from the golden city of her dreams, and even Gilbert is not the man she thought he was.

 Small Island explores a point in England's past when the country began to change.
 In this delicately wrought and profoundly moving novel, Andrea Levy handles the weighty themes of empire, prejudice, war and love, with a superb lightness of touch and generosity of spirit.